 TIUs may select from among many modalities of peer review.
-See the University Center for the Advancement of Teaching's (UCAT) website (www.ucat.osu.edu/) for links to on-line resources at Ohio State and at other institutions, as well as published sources that offer principles and methods for the formative and summative evaluation of teaching.
+See the University Institute for Teaching and Learning's and the University Center for the Advancement of Teaching's (UCAT) websites for links to on-line resources at Ohio State and at other institutions, as well as published sources that offer principles and methods for the formative and summative evaluation of teaching.
 TIUs must not only establish rules governing evaluation of instruction but also abide by those rules, applying them evenly and without prejudice.
 For further discussion see Volume 1, Chapter 2, Section 1.4 of the Office of Academic Affairs handbook.